openshift/oadp-operator/docs/install_olm.md

 ![OADP-OLM-1](/docs/images/OADP-OLM-2.png)

-Finally, click on `Subscribe`.
+Finally, click on `Install` again.
 This will create namespace `openshift-adp` if it does not exist, and install the OADP operator in it.

 ![OADP-OLM-1](/docs/images/OADP-OLM-3.png)